University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_4_readqc.md

 [![Variant calling workflow](https://sbc.shef.ac.uk/wrangling-genomics/img/variant_calling_workflow.png)](https://sbc.shef.ac.uk/wrangling-genomics/04-variant_calling/index.html)

-Our reads are Illumina paired-end reads from three Iberian individuals sequenced as part of the [1000 Genomes project](https://www.coriell.org/1/NHGRI/Collections/1000-Genomes-Project-Collection/1000-Genomes-Project?gad_source=1&gad_campaignid=10942056189&gbraid=0AAAAACRxwMsdRVvA7OauKN189ncoe-14z&gclid=Cj0KCQjwsPzHBhDCARIsALlWNG2QLO7P-lzVqNwqHFEiqk7yXlSRMsX5fLr86aNfAq15Xk-_8Iv5caMaAgmBEALw_wcB)  and the reference genome is a 7Mbp segment (7 million basepairs) from Chromosome 2 in the human reference genome [GRCh38.p14](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/).
+The data we will analyse with this workflow is Illumina paired-end reads from three Iberian individuals sequenced as part of the [1000 Genomes project](https://www.coriell.org/1/NHGRI/Collections/1000-Genomes-Project-Collection/1000-Genomes-Project?gad_source=1&gad_campaignid=10942056189&gbraid=0AAAAACRxwMsdRVvA7OauKN189ncoe-14z&gclid=Cj0KCQjwsPzHBhDCARIsALlWNG2QLO7P-lzVqNwqHFEiqk7yXlSRMsX5fLr86aNfAq15Xk-_8Iv5caMaAgmBEALw_wcB)  and the reference genome is a 7Mbp segment (7 million basepairs) from Chromosome 2 in the human reference genome [GRCh38.p14](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_000001405.40/).

-The first step in a bioinformatics analysis/workflow is _always_ quality control (QC) and that is what we will focus on today.
+The first step in a bioinformatics analysis/workflow is _always_ quality control (QC) and that will be the focus for today.
 This includes checking the quality of raw data, trimming our raw data, and then re-checking quality.

-## **Learning Outcomes**
+## Learning Outcomes

 1. Gain familiarity with high throughput sequencing data files (FASTQ reads)
 2. Learn how to assess the quality of FASTQ reads
 3. Learn how to perform adapter and quality trimming
-4. Learn simple strategies to reduce memory (RAM) requirements
+4. Learn simple strategies to reduce memory/storage requirements

-# Setup
+# **Setup**

 This practical will again be using RStudio to interact with our VM's.
 See [the first practical](../Bash_Practicals/1_IntroBash.md#rstudio) to remind yourself how to connect.